Skip to content

 cluster doctor

-./bin/mcp-runtime cluster doctor runs a preflight:
+./bin/mcp-runtime cluster doctor runs post-install diagnostics by default:

 • Detects your distribution (k3s / kind / minikube / docker-desktop / generic).